How to Split C Drive Without Losing Data🔥

 3. Can I split my C drive?

-You can't repartition the C drive until you first format it.
-However, the Windows operating system has a protective mechanism that prevents you from formatting or deleting the C drive with normal disk partitioning tools.
-You can only adjust the size of the C drive if you want to increase or shrink the partition on Windows systems.
+To repartition the C drive, you'll first need to format it, but Windows has a protective mechanism that prevents this with standard tools.
+Instead, you can only adjust the size of the C drive if you want to increase or shrink the partition on Windows systems.

 4. How do I split my SSD C drive?